How to Lead an Event Planning Department

 Time is a critical resource in event planning, and the goal of every director should be to minimize the time that gets wasted on indecision and waiting.
 It can be as simple as identifying a better way to set up a room, or as complex as reorganizing a department’s structure.
 The goal of reorganizing a task or structure should be to pinpoint where time is being lost while providing a solution to make it more efficient.
 Each minute that slips away cannot be recovered, so it is essential to analyze processes to uncover areas for improvement constantly.

 It takes a team of qualified individuals to execute an event plan, and at the end of the day, we all rely on each other to get the job done.
 Good teams typically do not mesh together by themselves – they are led by the experience and direction of their coach.
 In event planning, the coach is the director, and the precedent for sharing responsibility begins with them.
 It is the director who needs to make sure the client’s needs are communicated properly to other departments so that everything comes together on the event floor.

 No one person is responsible for the success or failure of an event, and a good director will promote an atmosphere where each person understands their connection to the larger picture.

 Leading an event planning department requires a significant amount of experience, but all the experience in the world is not a substitute for true leadership qualities.
-You must be able to direct employees and analyze processes in order to get the most from your team.
-If you looking to become a director then these are the traits you’ll want to develop in order to be considered for the next opportunity in your career.
+You must be able to direct employees and analyze processes to get the most from your team.
+If you are looking to become a director, then these are the traits you’ll want to develop to be considered for the next opportunity in your career.